hoijui/oho/README.txt

 wfLoadExtension( 'SyntaxHighlight_GeSHi' );
  *In Linux, set execute permissions for the pygmentize binary.
-You can use an FTP client or the following shell command to do so: chmod a+x /path/to/extensions/SyntaxHighlight_GeSHi/pygments/pygmentize 4-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+You can use an FTP client or the following shell command to do so: chmod a+x /path/to/extensions/SyntaxHighlight_GeSHi/pygments/pygmentize 4-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	31-TitleBlackList
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/TitleBlacklist) and place the file(s) in a directory called TitleBlacklist in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'TitleBlacklist' );
 3-Configure blacklist sources (see below)
-4-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+4-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	32-Variables
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/Variables) and place the file(s) in a directory called Variables in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'Variables' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	33-VEForAll
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/VEForAll) and place the file(s) in a directory called VEForAll in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'VEForAll' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	34-VisualEditor
 For the General User: If you're using the latest stable version of MediaWiki you will need to download the VisualEditor-MediaWiki extension from the ExtensionDistributor page.